scalar-labs/helm-charts/docs/getting-started-scalardl-ledger.md

 # Getting Started with Helm Charts (Scalar DL Ledger)

-This document explains how to get started with Scalar DL Ledger by using the Helm Chart in your test environment.
+This document explains how to get started with Scalar DL Ledger using the Helm Chart in your test environment.
 Here, we assume that you already have a Mac or Linux environment for testing.

 ## Requirement

 * You need the privileges to pull the Scalar DL containers (`scalar-ledger` and `scalardl-schema-loader`) from [GitHub Packages](https://github.com/orgs/scalar-labs/packages).
-* You must create a Github Personal Access Token (PAT) with `read:packages` scope according to the [GitHub document](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token), to pull the above containers.
+* You must create a Github Personal Access Token (PAT) with `read:packages` scope using the [GitHub document](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to pull the above containers.

 ## Tools